What’s the Difference Between a Plebiscite and a Referendum? (2019 Update)

 A referendum, also known as a Constitutional referendum, is a vote to approve change to the Australian Constitution.
-Governed by rules set out in Section 128, a referendum is the only means by which the Constitution can be amended.
-In order to be successful, referendums require what is known as a “double majority.”
+According to Section 128 of the Constitution, a referendum is the only way in which the Constitution can be amended.
+In order to pass, referendums need to pass on a ‘double majority’.

-This means that both a majority of voters nationwide and a majority of states must vote “yes” for the proposed change.
-Voting in referenda is compulsory for Australian citizens.
+This means that both a majority of voters in Australia and in the States must vote ‘yes’ for the proposed change.
+Similar to elections, voting in referendums is compulsory for Australian citizens.
 Consequently, the result of a referendum has legal force and is binding on the government.
-Since 1901, there have been 19 referendums proposing 44 changes to the Constitution, and eight of those changes have been implemented.
-The most recent example of a referendum Australia has seen was the 1999 republic referendum, which was not successful.
+Since 1901, there have been 44 referendums and only 8 have been successful.

 The most recent referendum was in 1999.
 This referendum asked Australians whether Australia should become a republic and completely sever colonial ties with Britain.
 This referendum did not pass, as the ‘No’ vote succeeded with 54% of the vote.

 However, there will be another referendum soon.
 The Morrison Government has said that it will hold a referendum on recognising indigenous Australians in the constitution within the next 3 years.